 In addition, breast asymmetry correction may be covered in part by your insurance.
 Our team will walk through your insurance benefits with you to determine if you have coverage.

 The procedure involves a major decision to determine how the breasts will be balanced.
-The decision to enlarge or reduce the size of either breast is dependant on personal factors and consultation with your doctor is necessary.
+The decision to enlarge or reduce the size of either breast is dependent on personal factors and consultation with your doctor is necessary.
 The nipple may also be repositioned depending on the severity of the asymmetry.

-What to Expect After your Breast Asymmetry Correction
+What to Expect After Your Breast Asymmetry Correction

 Most patients require 2-3 full days of rest after breast asymmetry correction.
-Be sure to schedule time off of work as necessary.
+Be sure to schedule time off work as necessary.
 There will be pain, bruising, and swelling for the next couple of months, but most of our patients are able to return to normal daily activities after 1-2 weeks.

 To ensure that your breast asymmetry correction incisions heal with minimal scarring, we use Embrace Scar Therapy.

-What Causes Uneven Breast or Breast Asymmetry?
+What Causes Uneven Breasts or Breast Asymmetry?

 Differences in breast size are a result of genetic tendencies or random events in which paired organs grow differentially.
 The breasts are stimulated to grow under the influence of estrogen hormones in young females and events such as pregnancy or menopause can change the size and shape of the breasts.
-Uneven breast may also be caused by a breached inframammary fold (see video above).
+Uneven breasts may also be caused by a breached inframammary fold (see video above).